samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito-header.md

 #Don't remove title!
 title = "ito header"
-header = "INTERNAL TOKEN OFFERING (ITO)" subtitle_1 = "Before its Private Token Offering (PTO), the Threefold Foundation is launching an Internal Token Offering (ITO)" subtitle_2 = "for friends, family and ambassadors." subtitle_3 = "The ITO will raise up to USD 5 million."
+header = "INTERNAL TOKEN OFFERING (ITO)" subtitle_1 = "Before its Public Token Offering (PTO), the Threefold Foundation is launching an Internal Token Offering (ITO)" subtitle_2 = "for friends, family and ambassadors." subtitle_3 = "The ITO will raise up to USD 5 million."